YechengChu/ACDemo/README.md

 # :closed_lock_with_key: AC Demo

-This repository contains an Android App :iphone: of a simulator to demonsrate how the capability access control works.
+This repository contains an Android App :iphone: of a simulator to demonsrate how the capability based access control works.

-The apk pakage :package: will be alvailable here some day.
+The apk pakage :package: will be available here some day.
 It can be downloaded and installed on your Android phone.

 ### The apk pakage is now available :tada:!
 Click [here](https://github.com/YechengChu/ACDemo/raw/master/ACDemo.apk) to download!